defuse/defuse.github.io/content/posts/security-audit-process.md

-If you're really time-crunched, you won't be able to check everything, so prioritize by which problems you intuitively think are most likely to be "real", and by which kinds of problems would be the worst for the projects' users.
+If you're really time-crunched, you won't be able to check everything, so prioritize by which problems you intuitively think are most likely to be "real", and by which kinds of problems would be the worst for the project's users.

+A key thing to look for in this stage is the correctness (or incorrectness) of how different components of the software interface with each other.
+This is especially true when the different components were written by different people, e.g. if your target software uses a library, you want to carefully read that library's documentation and make sure it's being used correctly.

 At the end of this stage, you should have found the bulk of the issues which you can begin writing up in your report.